 I pose this question because the manner in which this summer has been reported would seem to suggest we’ve only ever had one heatwave in the UK: 1976.
 At a push, maybe 1995 too.
 But the truth is, of course, far from that.

 Even just last year featured a memorable heatwave.
-June 2017 saw 5 consecutive days of temperatures exceeding 30°C somewhere in the UK, with a peak of 34.5°C on June 21 marking the highest temperature recorded in June since…yes, you guessed it…1976.
+June 2017 saw five consecutive days of temperatures exceeding 30°C somewhere in the UK, with a peak of 34.5°C on 21 June marking the highest temperature recorded in June since… yes, you guessed it,1976.

-Until this year, the driest first half of a summer was 2013, which also featured a 19-day streak of temperatures exceeding 28°C somewhere in the country during July (which was the 3rd warmest and 3rd sunniest).
-Yet, aside from the astute meteorological observer, no-one I speak to seems to remember it happening – something I find astonishing because of the contrast after the 2007-2012 spell of very wet summers!
+Until this year, the driest first half of a summer was 2013, which also featured a 19-day streak of temperatures exceeding 28°C somewhere in the country during July (which was the third warmest and third sunniest).
+Yet, this heatwave seems poorly remembered among the general public — something I find astonishing because of the contrast after the 2007-2012 spell of very wet and relatively cool summers.

 Other remarkable summers have occurred in recent times.
-July 2006 is the warmest month on record for the UK, and set the warmest July maximum temperature record (later beaten in 2015).
-2003 saw a severe heatwave across Europe which resulted in setting the UK’s all-time maximum temperature record of 38.5°C on August 10th, a month which went on to become the UK’s 5th warmest August.
-August 1997 was the 2nd warmest on record for the UK, only slightly behind 1995.
+July 2006 is the warmest month on record for the UK, during which a new record for July maximum temperature was set (later beaten in 2015).
+2003 saw a severe heatwave across Europe which resulted in setting the UK surpassing 100°F for the first time on record, during a month which went on to become the UK’s fifth warmest August.
+In 1997, August was the second warmest on record for the UK, only slightly behind 1995.
 And before 2006, July 1983 was the warmest month on record for the UK.

-I can’t deny that the string of hot temperatures, and the truly “flaming” June of 1976, were incredible.
-The water shortages caused by the preceding hot summer of 1975 (even more forgotten, with a hotter August than 1976!) and dry 1975-6 winter, were historic.
+The prolonged string of hot temperatures, and the truly “flaming” June of 1976, were incredible.
+The water shortages caused by the preceding hot summer of 1975 (even more forgotten, with a hotter August than 1976!) and dry 1975-76 winter, were historic.
 But other historic heatwaves have happened since.

 So, will people look back and remember the dry and hot summer of 2018?
 Only time will tell, but the evidence of “forgotten” recent heatwaves seems to suggest it won’t get the recognition it deserves.

-Perhaps people don’t spend as much time outside anymore – as someone who’s outside a lot (aside from being a meteorologist) I have always noticed the warmer spells even in a poor summer.
+Perhaps people don’t spend as much time outside anymore – as someone who is outside a lot (aside from being a meteorologist) I have always noticed and relished the warmer spells even in a poor summer.

 Despite all of that, I’d like to think people will remember this summer due to England’s performance in the World Cup and how well it timed with the peak (so far) of the heatwave.
 If only we’d won it, then it would really be a magnificent combination!